Sin-limites/webapp/README.md

 # Description

-This is the web application for the Emerging Technologies project for Hogeschool Rotterdam
+This is the web application for the Emerging Technologies project for Hogeschool Rotterdam.